ssp21/ssp21-spec/ssp21.md

 **length** (2-bytes) - Length of the message, including the header and CRC, in bytes.

-**CRC** (2-bytes) - A 32-bit CRC value.
+**crc-h** (4-bytes) - A 32-bit CRC value calculated over the header (start, destination, source, and length fields).
 The CRC polynomial is described in detail in the next section.

+**payload** (0 to 4092 bytes) - An opaque payload that is passed to the cryptographic layer.
+The length is determined by the *length* field in the header.
+This length shall never exceed 4092 bytes.

+**crc-b** (4-bytes) - A 32-bit CRC value calculated over the payload bytes.

 ## CRC Polynomial

+The CRC polynomial for the SSP21 link frame was selected based on the Hamming distances (HD) provided by several candidate polynomials at different payload lengths.
+For comparison purposes, we provide

 | HD        | IEEE 802.3    | Castagnoli   |  Koopman     |
 |           | (0x82608EDB)  | (0xFA567D89) | (0x992C1A4C) |